EdgeFortress/OSS-13/README.md

 You can build OSS-13 for almost any modern OS, including Windows 7 (and newer), Linux and MacOS.
 Here you can find build instructions for Windows 10 and Linux (Ubuntu, Debian, Arch, etc.).
 We don't test compilation on MacOS but it should work too.

-The best way to work on OSS-13 is Visual Studio 2017/19 due to unique C++/Python mixed debug mode being very useful when you are coding Game Logic.
+The best way to work on OSS-13 is Visual Studio 2019 due to unique C++/Python mixed debug mode being very useful when you are coding Game Logic.
 You can use any other development tools but it would be much less convenient due to lack of such debugging tools.

 ### Windows

-Tip: branch 'windows' has latest version checked for building with Visual Studio 2017.
+Tip: branch 'windows' has latest version checked for building with Visual Studio 2019.

-In order to compile OSS-13 on Windows the simplest way is to use Visual Studio 2017 with [VCPKG](https://github.com/Microsoft/vcpkg) packet manager.
-This instruction should be suitable for Visual Studio 2019 too.
+In order to compile OSS-13 on Windows the simplest way is to use Visual Studio 2019 with [VCPKG](https://github.com/Microsoft/vcpkg) packet manager.

 **Step 1.** Install dependencies.